liutiantian233/CPP-Project/Wrong book/README.md

 - it consists **only** of a series of keys
 - requires a single template type to make a variable of type `map`

-# operator *

-**True**

-- as a binary operation it represents multiply
-- in a declaration it represents a pointer type
-- as a unary operation it represents dereference
-- in the expression `1 * 2` it represents multiplication

-**False**

-- in the declaration `long* p` it represents dereferencing of a pointer
-- in `cout << *p`, the * represents the creation of a pointer variable p
-- as a unary operation it represents size_of
-- in a declaration it represents a reference type

 # special variable `this`

 **True**